datahub-project/datahub/docs/datahub_lite.md

 ## Caveat Emptor!

-DataHub Lite is a very experimental project.
+DataHub Lite is a very new project.
 Do not use it for production use-cases.
 The API-s and storage formats are subject to change and we get feedback from early adopters.
 That said, we are really interested in accepting PR-s and suggestions for improvements to this fledgling project.